“Searching for meaning in your work is a massive mistake.”

 It would be great if happiness was just a button you could press and just feel it all the time.
 But then, I suppose, you would get bored with it.
 So it’s fleeting.
 And when it comes, it’s amazing and when it’s not there, then you have to look forward to it.

 Do you want to find out more about Jim Stoten?
-Secure your ticket for Forward Festival Vienna on the 16th and 17th of April 2020.
+Secure your ticket for Forward Festival Vienna on October 7-8 2020.